SushantManglekar/car-price-prediction-system/README.md

 1. **GitHub Actions Workflow:**
    - Builds the Docker image.
    - Runs health check tests.
-   - Deploys the image to ECS upon passing all tests.
+   - Deploy the image to ECS upon passing all tests.

 ---